-The COVID-19 pandemic has affected our business operations since early 2020, and we continue to assess the impact that the COVID-19 pandemic may continue to have on our ability to effectively conduct our business operations as planned.
+The COVID-19 pandemic has affected our business operations since early 2020, and we continue to assess the impact that COVID-19 may continue to have on our ability to effectively conduct our business operations as planned.
 There can be no assurance that we will be able to avoid a material impact on our business from the continued existence of COVID-19 or its consequences, including disruption to our business and downturns in business sentiment generally or in our industry or due to additional shutdowns that may be requested or mandated by federal, state and local governmental authorities.
 As a result of the COVID-19 pandemic, between March 2020 and June 2021 our employees worked almost exclusively from home.
 Since June 2021, our employees have been working in a hybrid model both in our offices and also from home.
-Although some of the governmental orders and guidelines have terminated or are now less restrictive than when originally implemented, depending on the continued persistence or future spread of COVID-19, we may need to adjust our working model from time to time, which may impact certain of our operations over the near term and long term.
+Although many governmental orders and guidelines have terminated or are now less restrictive than when originally implemented, depending on the continued persistence or future spread of COVID-19, we may need to adjust our working model from time to time, which may impact certain of our operations over the near term and long term.
+In April 2023, President Biden signed legislation that will end the COVID-19 national emergency on May 11, 2023.
+The full impact of this termination of the national emergency and the wind-down of the public health emergency on FDA and other regulatory policies and operations are unclear.